Spicejet says approached by Gulf, Asian carriers

 Access to Indian airports is limited by the fact that most nations have used up their allotted traffic rights to India, whereas part-ownership of an Indian airline could allow them to take advantage of spare frequencies unused by India.

-SpiceJet (SPJT.BO) reported a net loss of 392.6 million rupees in the final quarter of 2011 compared with a profit of 944.5 million rupees in the same period in 2010.
+SpiceJet reported a net loss of 392.6 million rupees ($7.6 million) in the final quarter of 2011 compared with a profit of 944.5 million rupees in the same period in 2010.

 The airline is controlled by Kalanithi Maran, who also owns one of the country's top media firms Sun TV (SUTV.NS).